moggieuk/Happy-Hare/doc/calibration.md

 <br>

 ### Step 3.
 Calibrate your encoder (if your MMU has one like the ERCF design)
 Next step is to calibrate the encoder so it measures distance accurately.
 Re-fit the bowden to the selector/encoder (you can insert the short length of filament to tube as you fit to save time).
+Alternatively, just make sure you have some filament through gate #0 before starting.
 Now run:

   > MMU_CALIBRATE_ENCODER